Skip To Content

 Caster City unit

-The top casters are from Caster City and can be found on their Expanding Rubber Stem Casters web page (Item Number: D3ARG4X-ER25-ML, Stem - Swivel Caster with Total Locking Brake - Model 3A - Mounting Stem: ER25 Expanding Rubber for 1-3/8" ID pipe).
-The casters with 4" dia. wheels are $19.25 each and with shipping cost $68 for a set of three.
+The top casters are from Caster City and can be found on their Expanding Rubber Stem Casters web page (Item Number: 3ARG4X-ER25-ML, Stem - Swivel Caster with Total Locking Brake - Model 3A - Mounting Stem: ER25 Expanding Rubber for 1-3/8" ID pipe).
+The casters with 4" dia. wheels are $25.
+Use the coupon code TRIKE for a 20% discount.

 The locking mechanism stops the wheel from both rolling and turning.
 The casters roll easily, smoothly and quietly.
 They are overkill in terms of their load capacities and are expense but provide a beautiful solution.